MillerTheChiller/django-tutorial/README.md

 # A comprehensive guide on how to install VSCode, Git, Python and start your Django server.

+## Don't Panic

+The code in this repo is a working version of the django tutorial found here: https://docs.djangoproject.com/en/3.1/!
+If after the workshop you're interesting in working with Django I'd highly suggest you go through the tutorial using the code I've developed & commented!
+It will help give you a strong, foundational understanding of how to develop django apps!

 ## The Set Up

 #### Install VSCode